maksbotan/solar/README.md

 Licensing
 =========

-The program itself is licensed unser 2-clause BSD license, see `LICENSE`.
+The program itself is licensed under 2-clause BSD license, see `LICENSE`.
 Textures are taken from <http://www.celestiamotherlode.net>, which claims they are free for non-commercial use.